kcconsigo/CalendarLeapYear_JavascriptVersion/README.md

 Expected Return: 29 (last day of February in year 2020, a leap year)

-**The program will be terminated once user enters last data to be inputed (Expected Return: 29 (last day of February in year 2020, a leap year)**
+**The program will be terminated once user enters last data to be Entered (Expected Return: 29 (last day of February in year 2020, a leap year)**

 References : https://www.youtube.com/watch?v=rpSh3_QjrjU